ScratchCoder135/ScratchCoder135/README.md

 - 💞️ I’m looking to collaborate on Scrach projects ...
 - 📫 How to reach me:Reach me out here(Github)!...

-## I am totally a beginner!
+## I am a complete beginner!
 ## What I am doing...
-- Working out the module "work-ez" on npm
+- Working on coding tutorials.
+-
 [![ScratchCoder135's GitHub stats](https://github-readme-stats.vercel.app/api?username=ScratchCoder135)](https://github.com/anuraghazra/github-readme-stats)
 <!---
 ScratchCoder135/ScratchCoder135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.